Azores, Portugal

 After a couple big days of hiking, it’s nice to do the path around the Green Lake in Sete Cidades if you are on the west side of the island.
 It was actually a tad more challenging than we anticipating and way more interesting.
 It’s light and fun with nice scenery and took about two hours.

 In addition to the thermal pools at the Furnas Hotel, there are two local public thermal baths in the Furnas area- Dona Beija and Terra Nostra.
 Very different than the hotel's thermal pools, these are natural hot springs.
 Both are better than the internet leads on to and they are open at night as well.
 Terra Nostra is a beautiful, lush park that you can explore in addition to the baths.
-There's a ton of locals at both, I preferred the actual baths more at Dona Beija but both are enjoyable.
+There's a ton of locals at both, I preferred the actual baths more at Dona Beija, a pretty spectacular version of a spa.
+Reserve your spot ahead of time.

 Ok, the Pico DO.
 There's three things to do on Pico.
 Climb Mount Pico, whale watch, and drink their local wine.
 Pico's landscape is completely different than São Miguel.
 Black rocks fill the island, the traditional style houses are built from the lava rock and the vineyards have low rock walls built in grids to protect the vines- it's all beautiful.
 I love the design of their houses with a clean pop of bright color to juxtapose the black rock.
 The road from Pocinhobay to town is actually the wine trail and an amazing walk to see all of the vineyards and these traditional houses (about a 45 minute walk).